RoosterDragon/Desktop-Ponies/Content/readme.txt

 Change Log

 Latest changes:

+v1.42.2.9:
+- Fixed bug preventing creation of new profiles.
+- Fixed bug that would crash the program when certain ponies were deployed from houses.
+- Fixed bug preventing Mac systems from loading the program correctly.
+- Lots of minor bug fixes.
+- Several minor performance enhancements.

 v1.42.2.8:
 - Fixed bug from 1.42.2.5 that prevented saving ponies if the program was not running on the same drive as the temp folder.